laravel/docs/database.md

     DB::unprepared('update users set votes = 100 where name = "Dries"');

+> **Warning**
-> {note} Since unprepared statements do not bind parameters, they may be vulnerable to SQL injection.
+> Since unprepared statements do not bind parameters, they may be vulnerable to SQL injection.
 You should never allow user controlled values within an unprepared statement.

 <a name="implicit-commits-in-transactions"></a>
 #### Implicit Commits